COUPLES COUNSELING—Love Alone, Is Not Always Enough

 Every couple has their own unique dynamics, their own personal baggage from their pasts, and their own family cultures and historical crises that they bring to the partnership.
 Add to this ball of wax the differences between male and female brains, hormonal activities, and sexual needs and dynamics and you have what oftentimes can feel like insurmountable obstacles and barriers to intimacy.

 The fact is, sometimes love really is NOT enough.
 You need knowledge and skills: gaining these, your relationship can be mind-blowing.

 ALTERNATIVE RELATIONSHIPS RESPECTED

-Lesbian, gay may struggle with many of the common relationship challenges, but in addition, alternative relationships must also face other forces that produce relationship strain: cultural homophobia, sexism, family-of-origin rejection, sexism, harassment and more.
+Lesbian, gay, alternative couples may struggle with many of the common relationship challenges, but in addition, alternative relationships must also face other forces that produce relationship strain: cultural homophobia, sexism, family-of-origin rejection, sexism, harassment, and more.